Tuesday, February 02, 2016

 Get ready for one of the oldest ST games...

-Asteroids is a true arcade classic and one that has been converted to just about every home computer ever made.
-Not to be left out, Megamax released Megaroids for the Atari ST in 1985 which was developed using their own C programming tool.
-If I'm honest, initially I expected a crude take with poor graphics and pathetic gameplay.
-Come on, it was made in 1985 the same year Atari gave birth to the ST. Well, how wrong I was...
+Asteroids is a true arcade classic that has been converted for every home computer.
+Not to be left out, Megamax released Megaroids in 1985 which was developed using their own C programming tool.
+Now that's fearless!

-There's little to tell here.
-It's asteroids and plays brilliantly.
-Shoot the rocks for points but don't forget to blast the alien ships when you see them - lots more points!
-Controls are dead easy with Z and X rotating your craft and SHIFT to fire.
-Thrust uses the ? key and SpaceBar activates a hyperspace when you're in trouble.
+The gameplay is, obviously, Asteroids and very faithful to the original version.
+Get shooting the rocks for points but don't forget to blast the alien ships when you see them - for lots more points!
+Joystick controls are dead easy with Z and X rotating your craft and SHIFT to fire.
+Thrust uses ? key and SpaceBar activates a hyperspace when you're in trouble.

 Sounds are nothing more than you would expect for asteroids.
 They're nice and work very well.
 Especially when you remember this is a 1985 game for a 1985 computer.
 I'm really impressed all things considered.